jaychen2/RemoveNum.py/README.md

 # RemoveNum.py

-Read a list
+Read a list of words

-Delete number from the list and saves in out
+Delete any numbers from the words and saves in list output